1978 California Proposition 13: Limit the tax rate for properties

 Proposition 13 declared property taxes were to be assessed their 1976 value and restricted annual increases of the tax to an inflation factor, not to exceed 2% per year.
 A reassessment of the property tax can be made only when a) the property ownership changes or b) there is construction done.

 State responsibility

 The state has been given the responsibility of distributing the property tax revenues to local agencies.

 Voting requirements state taxes

 In addition to decreasing property taxes and changing the role of the state, Proposition 13 also contained language requiring a two-thirds (2/3) majority in both legislative houses for future increases of any state tax rates or amounts of revenue collected, including income tax rates and sales tax rates.

-Voting requirements local taxes
+Two-thirds voter approval requirement for local special taxes

 Proposition 13 also requires two-thirds (2/3) voter approval for cities, counties, and special districts to impose special taxes.

 In Altadena Library District v.
 Bloodgood, 192 Cal.
 App.
 3d 585 (June 1987), the California Court of Appeal for the Second District determined that the two-thirds (2/3) voter approval requirement for special taxes under Proposition 13 applied to citizens initiatives.
+California law was clear for decades that local special tax initiatives were subject to two-thirds voter approval under Proposition 13.

+2017 California Supreme Court Upland decision

+In 2017, a divided California Supreme Court in the Upland case made a distinction between taxes proposed by the governing body of a local government and taxes proposed under the local initiative power for purposes of applying taxpayer protection laws such as Proposition 13.
+This distinction created a legal loophole that has allowed tax increase supporters and politicians to evade the two-thirds voter approval requirement for special taxes under Proposition 13 by using the initiative power to propose tax increases.

+As a result of the Upland case, special taxes qualifying for the ballot under the initiative power are no longer subject to two-thirds voter approval under Proposition 13.
+However, special taxes placed on the ballot by the governing body of a local government such as a city council or a county board of supervisors remain subject to two-thirds voter approval under Proposition 13.

+Exploitation of the Upland loophole, which was created by the courts and not by the voters, has resulted in many special tax increases being imposed without two-thirds voter approval under Proposition 13.
+This includes the controversial Measure ULA (2022) “mansion tax” in Los Angeles and many local sales tax and parcel tax increases that would have not been approved without use of the Upland loophole.